ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - scheduled on time
 - at least one dimension of progress from proposal

+### Presentation Specifications

+Your presentation should:
+- include an agenda for the talk
+- describe the problem
+- summarize relevant backround
+- clearly identify what you did
+- describe findings
+- include concluding remarks on reflection/possible extensions

 ### Paper Specifications

-Your final paper should include a concise problem statement, a complete literature review that situates your project, a description of method(s) used your project, and findings.
+Your final paper should include a concise problem statement, a complete literature review that situates your project, a description of method(s) used your project, findings, and a discussion or future work section.

 For it to meet specification it must: